chisNaN/ubuntu-on-macbook12/README.md

 ./isorespin.sh -i [your iso] -k v4.11.7
 ```

+make the generated iso bootable with unetbootin

 Executing `uname -r` in the terminal of a live usb session should ouput you the upgraded kernel.

 I have also tried this method and it is i think the most elegant.

-and make it bootable with unetbootin

 - 3) Classic install